Friday, June 15, 2018

 To be slightly less oblique, one opportunity involved reuniting with my former work wife.
 We were both deputy editors at a women's magazine for many years, and had a seamless working relationship that was enjoyable to us both.
 Now she is in a new position and proposed to bring me on board.
 But our timing is all wrong.
 I got off the phone with her thinking the universe is just fucking with me, making me second guess my decisions.
 Or maybe I'm so confused in my own head my spirit guides don't know what to make happen for me (if you know about Tut's daily notes from the universe, you won't think I'm so crazy).

-And then last night I went to a talk on meditation for weight loss by a fellow journeyman named Lee Meyer.
+And then last night I went to a talk on meditation for weight loss by a fellow journeyman.
 My funk yesterday was not exactly about weight loss, but since everything is interconnected, it stands in for an aspect of myself that could use some reframing.
-Lee used to weigh 461 pounds.
+This man who gave the talk used to weigh 461 pounds.
 In the same year-long weight loss program I just completed (in which I lost 50 pounds—yay, me! but still more to go) he came down to 340 pounds.
 In the year after the program, he lost an additional 115 pounds, and he did it by learning to how to meditate.

 He said some things that rocked me with a blast of recognition: He called his hunger a raging river, for example, and said that at the start of his weight loss journey his goal was to gain control over that river, to learn how to navigate it.
 But at a certain point, as he began to investigate ways to tamp down his unceasing desire for food, he realized that it wasn't his hunger he had to gain mastery of, but his craving.
 It was a subtle distinction but I grasped it in the deepest way.
 Food is comfort.
 But what is it that makes our need for comfort so enormous?
 How can we touch that?

 May I grow more into this meditation adventure with time.
-Another thing Lee said that was useful: No one feels as if they're doing it right when they start meditating.
+Another thing I heard last night that was useful: No one feels as if they're doing it right when they start meditating.
 Don't worry about it.
 Just do what you do and keep clearing the mind, keep focusing on the breath, keep starting again, a minute at a time.
 I can do that.
 I don't have to be perfect.
 What a relief to stop reaching for an impossible state.
 I can just be.